YTread Logo

 lemongrass

-She boils it, it seems with some chiles, some onions and it's quite good. (general chat) - They're actually just eating this and they offered me a bite.
-Mmmm. - Bom huh? - Bom, bom.
-Oh yes, that's wonderful, the plantain is more like plantain, it's not sweet and then it's like a pure fish, fish broth, salty fish broth.
-Oh yeah, mmmm.
-Obliged.
+Oh yeah, that's wonderful, the plantain is more like banana, it's not sweet and then it's like pure fish, fish broth, salty fish broth.
+Oh yes, mmmm.
+Obrigado.
 That's great.
 Like simple, simple.
-Banana or plantain fish broth. (tribal drums) (South American language spoken) - And they put it on a very hot fire, the flame is burning and yes, it is a beautiful, beautiful fish, it is a good size, it is a family fish. - One more drink that you just made, this is the fermented cassava or cassava I think.
+Plantain or plantain fish broth. (tribal drums) (South American language spoken) - And they put it on a fairly hot fire, the flame burns and yes, that is a beautiful, beautiful fish, it is a good size, it is a family fish. - One more drink you just made, this is yuca or fermented cassava I think.
+Oh wow, it tastes bitter and slightly alcoholic, but I think slightly fermented.

-Oh wow, that's bitter, with a slightly alcoholic taste, but only slightly fermented I think.
-Hmm, that's good. -Yeah, I'm sure they cut slits in the fish and this is a very local fish from the river, like right outside her house, probably.
+Mmmmm, that's nice. -Yes, I'm sure they cut the slits in the fish and this is a very local fish from the river, probably right outside her house.
 Xaniqi, the name of the fish.
 I have to try some of this, maybe dip it in the soup.
 Ohh, that's wonderful, the fish is quite salty.
-Really smooth in texture, really oily taste.
-She just put some cassava on my plate.
-Oh, to eat with the soup too?
+Really soft texture and very oily flavor.
+She simply served me some cassava on my plate.
+Oh, to eat with soup too?
 The fish is excellent.
-It's like simple, like natural flavor, it's natural.
+It's so simple, like a natural flavor, it's natural.
+It's delicious, like the creamy cassava, the fish broth.
+Wow, the fish is ready, wow. (island music) (general chat) - And without condiments.

-It's great, like the creamy yucca, the fish broth.
-Wow, the fish is ready, wow. (island music) (general chatter) - And no seasoning.
-Tasty? - Tasty. - That's how I would eat it, you just take a little of the fish, a little of the Tambaquil, the grilled fish that is ready.
-She put some on her plate and then mixed in a handful of cassava and is adding a little more now.
+Tasty? - Tasty. - That's how you ate it, you only take a little of the fish, a little of the Tambaquil, the roasted fish that is already ready.
+He put some on her plate and then mixed in a bunch of cassava and is putting some more in right now.
 You can mix it with the fish and eat it as is.
-No extra seasoning, just plain.
-The cassava, the fish, I'm going to make a dish right now. (laughs) - Tambaquil.
-(South American language spoken) - Those are the ribs right there.
+No additional seasonings, just pure.
+The cassava, the fish, right now I'm going to make a dish. (laughs) - Tambaquil.
+(South American language spoken) - Those are the ribs there.
+I have some fish and I mix it with that yucca.

 energy